 UC Davis Art Studio — Davis

-Programs: Studio Art (Ceramics; Photography, Video, and Media; Drawing, Painting, Printmaking; Sculpture)
+Programs: Studio Art (Ceramics; Photography; Drawing, Painting, Printmaking; Sculpture; Time-Based Media)

 Part of the Department of Art and Art History, the UC Davis Art Studio focuses exclusively on fine arts.
 Students have access to Basement Gallery, an undergraduate-run exhibition space that displays student work, in addition to the Advanced Undergraduate Studio Space where students can reserve a space to work independently.
 Finally, the Visiting Artist Lecture Series gives students insight into what kinds of projects professional artists are currently working on.

-Programs: Art, Dance, Drama, Music, Music Theatre, Music Performance
+Programs: Art, Dance, Choreography, Dance Performance, Drama, Music, Music Theatre, Music Performance

 Woodbury University School of Media, Culture & Design — Burbank and San Diego